OpenCQRS/OpenCQRS/README.md

 # OpenCQRS

-.NET framework for DDD, CQRS and Event Sourcing.

-### Time to revamp the project.
-Complete rewrite in progress for version 7 (first beta expected to be released by September 2025).
+.NET framework implementing DDD, Event Sourcing, and CQRS.
+I'm currently revamping the project with a complete rewrite of the codebase.
+OpenCQRS 7 will be extremely flexible and expandable.
+First beta expected by September 2025.

-The project was made private when it had **681 stars** and made public again to make the legacy code and documentation available if needed.
+Note: the project was made private when it had **681 stars** and made public again in preparationof version 7.

 - Legacy code [here](https://github.com/OpenCQRS/OpenCQRS/tree/main/legacy).
 - Legacy documentation [here](https://github.com/OpenCQRS/OpenCQRS/blob/main/legacy/docs/index.md).